Siyi981127/Regrade_module2-group-module2-501370-501898/README.md

 2. User can share files with another user in the system.
 ```
 ```
-Additional login Details:
+Additional Details:
-TA can login with one of the following UserID: Wangsi, Chris, Siyi
+1. TA can login with one of the following UserID: Wangsi, Chris, Siyi
+2. Pictures in 'pic' directory are screenshots of passing W3C and FIEO code parts
 ```